Meet our team

 We are a smart, energetic, and fun group of people who are passionate about their work and fully committed to Vermont's children and families.
 Meet our teams:

-Board of Directors EMERITUS DIRECTORS Leadership Communications Fundraising & Engagement Operations & Evaluation Policy & Strategy Programs
+Board of Directors EMERITUS DIRECTORS Leadership Staff Fundraising & Engagement Operations & Evaluation Policy & Strategy Programs

 Board of Directors